Optum AI: Healthcare Foundation Models and Clinical GenAI Evaluation

 Healthcare Foundation Model Work

-One of the most meaningful projects I have worked on at Optum AI has been a foundational model for longitudinal care prediction.
+One of the most meaningful projects I have worked on at Optum AI has been a healthcare foundation model for longitudinal care prediction.
 The underlying idea was to treat a member’s care history as a sequence modeling problem.
-Instead of words in a sentence, the sequence is composed of healthcare service codes.
-By retraining an autoregressive Transformer architecture on a custom healthcare vocabulary, we built a model that can learn patterns in how care unfolds over time and use those patterns to predict what services may be relevant next.
+Instead of words in a sentence, the sequence is composed of healthcare service codes, including Current Procedural Terminology (CPT) codes used to describe medical services and procedures.
+By training a LLaMA-style autoregressive Transformer architecture on a custom healthcare vocabulary and tokenizer, we built a model that can learn patterns in how care unfolds over time and use those patterns to predict what services may be relevant next.

 The public Optum / UnitedHealthcare press coverage for this product experience can be found here: